SantanderMetGroup/ATLAS/reference-regions/README.md

 Several alternative sets of regions are included to facilitate the regional synthesis of information:

- * IPCC-WGI reference regions (land and mountain-range subregions are also defined using masks under [reference-grids](../reference-grids))
+ * IPCC AR6 WGI reference regions (land and mountain-range subregions are also defined using masks under [reference-grids](../reference-grids))
- * IPCC-WGII continental regions
+ * IPCC AR6 WGII continental regions
  * Monsoon regions
  * River basins
  * Small islands